 We set off, and my fears of the ride ahead as dutifully described by so many on Trip Advisor were soon realised: It resembled something between a stock car race and a scene from Wacky Races, for those readers old enough to remember the exploits of Dick Dastardly and his sidekick Mutley.

 The driver overtook, undertook, tooted his horn repeatedly, shouted, sent text messages, drank tea that he poured from a flask while still driving, and weaved in and out of cars, bikes and of course pedestrians, all of whom seemed far more focussed on texting their friends than the basics of road safety.
+At one point, we met a car drving right at us, albeit at a low speed, and it was a terrifying experience.

 We arrived around 40 minutes later at our apartment and duly filled in some forms, passed over our passports for copying and were finally presented with our keys.
+Reception staff wore badges, claiming their names to be Michael, John and Christine…names hastily adopted to make the tourist inteface an easier one.

 Our apartment was ideal with large glass walls that looked out on to the Drum Tower and numerous rooftops across the city.